MarcoFlo/Thermostat/README.md

 - ....?....

 # How to test
+- Open a cmd and run "net stop mosquitto"
+- Add this line to the end of "C:\Program Files\mosquitto\mosquitto.conf":

+      listener 1883
+      listener 9001
+      protocol websockets
+- Restart the system
-You need to execute first the controllermd and then the tester.
+- execute the controllermd
-The tester at every execution will delete the old esp and create 3 new one (sensor, cooler, heater) + one standard espDataProducer that will produce data every 10 seconds

     Open a cmd and run "java -jar controllermd-0.0.1-SNAPSHOT.jar"

+- execute the tester
-The open an other cmd and run "java -jar "tester-0.0.1-SNAPSHOT.jar"
+    Open an other cmd and run "java -jar "tester-0.0.1-SNAPSHOT.jar

+      The tester at every execution will:
+      - delete the old esp
+      - create 3 new one (sensor, cooler, heater) for each room (Kitchen,Living and Bathroom)
+      - produce data every 10 seconds

 # How to set up github